learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Axios.md

 ## What is Axios?

-Axios is a JavaScript framework that enables developers to send a variety of HTTP requests, performs automatic and contextual serialization of response data, protects against [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks, and even allows for request cancellation amongst much more.
+Axios is a JavaScript library that enables developers to send a variety of HTTP requests, performs automatic and contextual serialization of response data, protects against [XSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks, and even allows for request cancellation amongst much more.
 It can be used in both the backend and frontend of a full stack application, making it a versatile addition to any JavaScript based application.